Skip to main content

 • Flat Mopping Systems

-Brian Le of Synexis, a biotechnology company and leader in microbial reduction, says “One study found that a healthcare worker’s hands are as likely to be contaminated by touching an environmental surface as they are by direct contact with a patient.”
+Brian Le of Synexis, a biotechnology company and leader in microbial reduction, says, “One study found that a health care worker’s hands are as likely to be contaminated by touching an environmental surface as they are by direct contact with a patient.”

 Everyone who’s cared for, works in, or visits a hospital will come in contact with countless objects and areas prone to surface contamination.
 Contaminated surfaces can be found in the lobby, wheelchairs, or portable equipment that’s moved around from room to room.
 Think about the curtains separating treatment areas, shades, shower curtains – all represent fomites (or objects likely to carry infection) as patients come and go.
 Even personal items like purses, cell phones, magazines, and especially shoes can effectively spread pathogenic organisms.
-Simply picking up a purse and placing it on a floor can increase the risk.
+Simply picking up a purse and placing it on the floor can increase the risk.

-The role EVS plays in Healthcare Cleaning
+The role EVS plays in Health Care Cleaning

-The entire healthcare field relies on these high-quality cleaning crews to help protect patients and minimize the risk of serious infections.
+The entire health care field relies on these high-quality cleaning crews to help protect patients and minimize the risk of serious infections.

 Along with effective cleaning and disinfecting, EVS Technicians also play a big part in patient satisfaction – after all, the environment is the first thing a patient notices when entering a hospital or medical facility.
-A first impression of a medical facility can say a lot, especially to someone who’s going through a rough time regarding their health.
+A first impression of a medical facility can say a lot, especially to someone who’s going through a difficult time regarding their health.

 Patients view cleanliness as an indicator of the quality of care they will receive in a medical facility – if their perception of the facility is not sanitary, they’ll question the performance in other areas.

 Oftentimes, EVS Technicians may be in patient-facing situations and directly interact with patients while cleaning their rooms.
 This means they can set the tone of the facility and boost a patient’s trust, knowing their room is hygienically clean and sanitized.
-EVS Technicians make a big difference in the lives and health of all patients and staff in the healthcare industry.
+EVS Technicians make a big difference in the lives and health of all patients and staff in the health care industry.

 Review our Medical Facilities cleaning and disinfection options for your medical office or surgery center.